| SUDO(8) | System Manager's Manual | SUDO(8) |

 directory,

-, VISUAL
+--editSUDO_EDITOR, VISUAL

-environment variables (in that
+and EDITOR environment variables (in that

 order).
-If none of SUDO_EDITOR
+If none of SUDO_EDITOR,

-or EDITOR
+VISUAL or EDITOR are

 set, the first program listed in the